blog | 08.01.18

 Whether it be in the heat of an Ashes series or in a local league match, the prospect of bitter conflict between opponents is there.
 Of course, as a Christian we must be competitive and front up to the challenge, but we must not become hostile and confrontational.
 For all of us, it is a tough balance to strike and one we need God’s help with.

-Rob is a junior coach at Brackley Town Football Club and an Intern with Christians in Sport.
-He is a member of The Source, Brackley.
+Rob is a player at Maori Oxshott Cricket Club and a former Intern with Christians in Sport.
+He is a member of The Vineyard Life Church in Richmond-upon-Thames

 Christians in Sport is a UK based charity that aims to reach the world of sport for Christ.
 We mainly work with sportspeople in competitive and elite sport.